Have you suffered from jaw pain without finding lasting relief?

 Count your YES answers to the above 25 questions.

-If you answered YES to at least 15 of the questions, I’m sure you have better things to do than continue to suffer.
-You could benefit from taking the Self-Help for Jaw Pain online course, learning to treat yourself.
+If you answered YES to at least 15 of the questions, I am sure you have better things to do than continue to suffer.
+You’re probably ready to throw all the spaghetti on the wall and see what sticks!

 If you had fewer than 15 YES answers, your jaw issues are likely on the milder side.
-Taking the course may not be right for you at this time (or perhaps now is the perfect time to take it, to prevent future suffering).
+Getting the free consultation and a TMJ Relief session on Zoom may not be right for you at this time — or perhaps now is the perfect time to do it, to prevent future suffering.

 If you have questions, why not schedule a call with MaryAnn, or join her Facebook group, Word of Mouth?